apache/skywalking-client-js/README.md

 How to use setPerformance()
 1. Set the SDK configuration item autoTracePerf to false to turn off automatic reporting performance metrics and wait for manual triggering of escalation.
 2. Call ClientMonitor.setPerformance (object) method to manually report user-defined indicators.
 In this process, the default performance metrics will also be automatically reported.
+note:

 setPerformance() examples of use
 ```